Asset Backed Commercial Paper Money Market Fund Liquidity Facility - Explained

 Asset-backed commercial paper money market fund liquidity facility was an institution for loaning that the Federal Reserve Board established in 2008 that ran up to 2010.
 It provides funds to bank holdings companies and depository institutions to enable them to purchase high-quality asset-backed commercial paper from money market mutual funds.

-A Little More on What is an Asset-Backed Commercial Paper Money Market Fund Liquidity Facility - AMLF
+How Does an Asset-Backed Commercial Paper Money Market Fund Liquidity Facility Work?

 The AMLF began operating on September 22, 2008.
 It happened one-week earlier before the United States fourth-largest investment bank, Lehman Brothers, filed for bankruptcy.
 The collapse of this bank led to serious disruptions in credit markets operating on a short-term basis, as investors requests for redemption surged.
 Although money markets are always considered to be liquid investments and conservative, the situation made them become illiquid for a short time.
 There was a temporary freeze on investor redemptions by some money market funds.
 It was an unusual move signifying how bad the market was affected.
 The U.S. Federal Reserve responded by announcing that it would prolong the collateralized loans to bank holding companies and depository institutions to help in financing their AMLF purchases from money market funds.
 By doing so, they would help to keep the money market funds solvent amid the surge in redemptions.